 Chinese is an exciting and challenging language.
 Students extend their knowledge of the modern standard version of Chinese (Mandarin), Chinese characters as well as experiencing the richness of Chinese cultural heritage.
-The course is arranged around areas of student interest and includes engaging activities covering the topics of daily life, weather, natural disasters, music, special events, festivals, folklore and travel.
+The course is arranged around areas of student interest and includes engaging activities covering the topics such as daily life, seasons and weather, leisure time, shopping and travelling.